sweetie-bot-project/sweetie_bot_rt_control/motion/controllers/sweetie_bot_controller_joint_space/README.md

     thrid order spline, only trajectory point positions are used, information about speed abd acceleration is ignored.
 	Component uses filter plugin to merge current robot pose (`in_joints_sorted` port) and publish pose on `out_joints_ref_fixed` port.

-* `MainTorqueSwitch` switches servos off when it is active using.
-The names of `HerkulexSched` and `HerkulexArray` components (`sweetie_bot_herkulex_control` package) should be provided via component properties.
+* `MainTorqueSwitch` switches selected group of servos off when it is active.
+The names of `HerkulexSched` and `HerkulexArray` components
+    (`sweetie_bot_herkulex_control` package) should be provided via component properties.
 If component active it publises current robot pose received from sensors (`in_joints_actual` port) on `out_joints_ref` port.

+	Component is `SimpleControllerBase` descendant so can be activated by `SetOperational` action, `start/stop` or `rosSetOperational`.
+	The list of resources is list of joints groups to be turned off.

 ### Filter plugins